Once Kathy had the right diagnosis and treatment plan in place she was able to lose 42 pounds in a matter of months…

 Do you Have Questions About this Case Study?

-If you haven't already I would encourage you to check out my Hormone and weight loss mastery guide.
+If you haven’t already I would encourage you to check out my 60-day weight loss guide and supplement bundle.

 That program contains many of the meal plans, exercise routines, supplements, and fasting protocols that Kathy used to lose weight.
 It also includes private videos designed to help you get on the right track with your medications if necessary.